Skip to main content

 Match the problem to the fastest realistic path.

-• Read the reason first: look for whether the notice says missing information, income too high, resources too high, or another technical reason.
+• Read the reason first: look for whether the notice says missing information, income too high, resources too high, or another reason.

-• Call and ask direct questions: use 2-1-1 or 1-877-541-7905, choose Option 2, and ask: “Was I denied because proof was missing, or because the state decided I was not eligible?”
+• Call and ask direct questions: call 2-1-1 Option 2 and ask, “Was I denied because proof was missing, or because the state decided I was not eligible?”

-• Use the backup path too: if the problem is just a missing bill or bank statement, it can be faster to upload the proof and reapply than to wait for a long dispute.
+• Use the backup path too: if the problem is a missing bill or bank statement, it can be faster to upload the proof and reapply than to wait for a long dispute.

 If SNAP is delayed, try these backup food options

-Local help changes often, so Texas seniors usually do best with live directories instead of old blog lists.
+Local help changes often, so Texas seniors usually do best with live directories instead of old lists.

 • Use a Feeding Texas food bank: many Texas food banks help with SNAP or TSAP applications and also offer emergency groceries.